riteshsoni10/devops_al_task_2/README.md

 4. Operations to perform at **Build stage**

+   From the **Add Build Step** drop-down, `Execute Shell` is selected to run the operations at build stage.
 In the build stage, the project deployment directory is scanned for HTML and PHP pages with extension .html and .php respectively.
 If the project directory contains both HTML annd PHP language code, then customised image i.e; `riteshsoni296/apache-php7:latest` will be used to launch the container otherwise the apache web server image will be used to launch the apache web server container for HTML ccode deployment.

    The customised php along with apache server contains only selected packages i.e;php7, php7-fpm, php7-opcache, php7-gd, php7-mysqli, php7-zlib, php7-curl.
 The image can be extended as per requirements using Dockerfile.
 The `Dockerfile` for riteshsoni296/apache-php7:latest image is stored in the repository for reference.